Support, Tuition, Fees

 - Department scholarships:

-- PNB graduate students without External Scholarships receive a departmental scholarship; in 2018-2019 this is $13,500 for both M.Sc. students and Ph.D. students without external scholarship support.
-In 2019-2020 the departmental scholarship will be increased to $14,500.
+- PNB graduate students without External Scholarships receive a departmental scholarship; in 2019-2020 this is $14,500 for both M.Sc. students and Ph.D. students without external scholarship support.

-- Teaching Assistantship pay is treated as income and will be taxed; scholarship funding (both departmental and research) is not taxed.
+- Payments for Teaching Assistantships are treated as income and will be taxed; scholarship funding (both departmental and research) is not taxed.

 - Scholarship funding is paid in 3 installments at the beginning of the Fall, Winter, and Spring/Summer terms.
 TA hours are paid biweekly through Fall and Winter terms.

-- Tuition is due the first week of September, however students are not charged interest until the end of the month so that there is enough time to receive scholarship funding to pay tuition.
+- Tuition and supplementary fees are due the first week of September, however students are not charged interest until the end of the month so that there is enough time to receive scholarship funding to pay tuition.
+Details about Tuition and Fees at McMaster.

 - Information on charges and payments is updated about mid-July for September's new and returning students.
 Visit the Student Accounts & Cashiers website for detailed information about paying fees, UHIP (for international students), deadlines, etc.